V. Ramakrishna: Personal life and career

 Later in life, he took up acting and appeared in television series and films.
 He continued to give concerts across Andhra Pradesh.

 In 1976, he married Jyothi Khanna, who was also a singer.
 The couple had two children, Lekha, and Sai Kiran, who made his acting début in Nuvve Kaavali in 2001.

-Another famous singer S. P. Balasubrahmanyam also sang a song that had been chosen earlier for Ramakrishna, and he even sang a song sung earlier by Rama Krishna.
-Apart from all these, he is a true altruist and took every thing for good and good inspiration for others.
+Another prominent singer, S. P. Balasubrahmanyam, also recorded a song that had previously been selected for Ramakrishna, and he later performed a song originally sung by Ramakrishna.